verilator/verilator/docs/guide/warnings.rst

 .. option:: PROTECTED

-   Warning that a '`pragma protected' section was encountered.
+   Warning that a 'pragma protected' section was encountered.
 The code inside the protected region will be partly checked for correctness, but is otherwise ignored.